thcui/sp500-visualization/README.md

 - render rectangle size base on market capitalization
 - hover over each rectangle will display detailed tooltips for each sector.
 Implementation are in `showTooltip()` and `hideToolTip()`.
 - user can select/deselect a sector to filter elements on bubble chart using selectSector(e,d), this function will further call filterSector() in main.js
+- when a sector is selected, filterSector() also calls updateVis() for lineChart to show the derived value of combined stock price of the given sector

 js/lineChart.js
 -